GhostofHacker/darkfuture-theme/README.md

 This is a color theme that using Blade Runner 2049 MovieBarCode colors and few other colors that I picked it out randomly.

-    !!!As time follows some colors might changes and some other color supports might be integrated!!!
+    !!!As time follows some colors might change and some other color supports might be integrated!!!

-I am suggesting using ```vscode-icons``` along with this theme extension.
+I am suggesting use of ```vscode-icons``` along with this theme extension.

     Vscode-icons for file and folder icons.